cloud-gov/django-uaa/docs/quickstart.rst

     need to manually create users through Django's admin UI or via ``manage.py createsuperuser``.

-    To override this default behavior, you may subclass :class:`uaa_client.authentication.UaaBackend`.
+    To override this default behavior, you can set ``UAA_APPROVED_DOMAINS`` to create users for specific email domains_.
+For more advanced cases, you may subclass :class:`uaa_client.authentication.UaaBackend`.

 You will likely want to set ``LOGIN_URL`` to ``'uaa_client:login'``, so that any views which require login will automatically be redirected